Back to California

 What This Bill Does

-• Requires courts to take into account abuse that led to the child's conception when determining what is best for the child.
+• Requires courts to consider sexual abuse that led to a child's conception when deciding what's best for the child.

-• Allows actions to declare no parent-child relationship if the child was conceived due to sexual assault and the father is convicted of it.
+• Allows anyone to ask the court to say there's no legal relationship between the father and child if the child was conceived due to sexual assault.

 Who It Names or Affects